Caring For Your Furniture

 Tackling stubborn stains

-Over time and with extensive use, your teak furniture may need a little extra help to look good as new.
-All Soul & Tables products enjoy on-site complimentary lifetime maintenance, so you can always schedule a session with us to refresh your furniture.
+Need some assistance?
+All wooden Soul & Tables products enjoy on-site complimentary lifetime maintenance, so you can always schedule a session with us to refresh your furniture.

-OAK
+OAK WOOD

 Daily care